-8.34.140 Compliance plan required.
+8.34.120 Compliance plan requirements.

-All owners and/or operators of a non-exempt continuous operation which has the potential to generate fugitive emissions must obtain a permit from the Air Quality Division:
+A. All owners and/or operators of a non-exempt continuous operation which has the potential to generate fugitive emissions must obtain a permit from the Air Quality Division:

-- A. In order to receive a permit, a continuous operation must have a compliance plan which has been approved by the Air Quality Board; - B. The approved compliance plan shall become binding terms of the operation.
+1. In order to receive a permit, a continuous operation must have a compliance plan which has been approved by the Air Quality Board;

-Amendments to a compliance plan must be approved by the Air Quality Board and are enforceable provisions of the permit; and - C. A new compliance plan permit must be obtained every three years.
+2. The approved compliance plan shall become binding terms of the operation.
+Amendments to a compliance plan must be approved by the Air Quality Board and are enforceable provisions of the permit; and

+3. A new compliance plan permit must be obtained every three years.
 Compliance plans shall be updated every three years or three years from a plan's last review by the Air Quality Board, whichever is later.
 The update shall contain all changes, additions, modifications and expansions, which would result in an increase of fugitive emissions from the operation over the past three years.